View Maurice Lundenberger's Obituary on CantonRep.com and share memories

 |

-86, of Bolivar, died Tuesday August 6, 2019 at Aultman Hospital in Canton.
-Born November 21, 1932 in Dover, he was a son of the late Clifford and Elizabeth (Huffman) Lundenberger.
-Maurice retired as shop supervisor in 1995 from Hannon Electric Company at Waco after 44 years.
-He was a Korean War Veteran serving in the US Army from 1953 to 1955.

-He is survived by his wife, the former Mary Lou Rieger.
-Also surviving are his children; grandchildren; seven great grandchildren; and a brother,

 Funeral services will be held Monday August 12, 2019 at 11:00 a.m. at the Lebold-Smith Funeral Home in Bolivar.
-Burial will follow in St. Stephens Cemetery in Bolivar.
+Deacon Lyn Houze will officiate and burial will follow in St. Stephens Cemetery in Bolivar, where the Bolivar American Legion will conduct military honors.
 Friends may call Sunday from 2 to 5 p.m. at the funeral home, where fire department honors will be conducted at 5 p.m.
 To share a memory, please visit the funeral home's web site.
 The family requests memorial contributions be made to the Bolivar American Legion at P.O.
 Box 65 Bolivar, OH 44612.

 Lebold-Smith